micropython/micropython/docs/library/ssl.rst

    * *key* server key
    * *cert* server cert
    * *server_hostname* for SNI
    * *cert_reqs* Or-ed flags from x509.h https://tls.mbed.org/api/x509_8h_source.html which errors NOT to tolerate.
-If set to zero all cert validation errors are accapted, if set to 0xffffff all errors will raise.
+If set to zero all cert validation errors are accapted, if set to 0xffffff all errors will raise, set to 0xffffff to be secure by default which deviates from cpython.
    * *ca_certs* ca certificates
    * *do_handshake* if the handshake should be performed